Free Raised Garden Bed Plans

 2x3-diy-tiered-garden-planter

-DIY 2x3 Garden Tiered Planter Box Plans with Raised Legs
+2×3 Tiered Planter Box Plans

 This ergonomically designed planter enables comfortable gardening while protecting your herbs, vegetables, and flowers from ground-dwelling pests.